 —–Composing and Arranging

 Jonathan is an active composer and arranger.
+His work has been performed for various concerts in the U.S.A. and South America.
 He has titles published with Clear Note Publications, Classical Vocal Reprints, Abundant Silence Publishing, Lathkill Music Publishers, and Musik Fabrik (Editions de la Fabrique Musique).
 He has also been published in Soundboard: The Journal of the Guitar Foundation of America.
 The magazine published one of Jonathan’s arrangements and wrote a brief article about him and his work.
 His work has been called “fabulous” by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Mike D. Brownell of Rovi Music.
 Jonathan’s original score Uproot – which became the first movement of his Idioglossia suite - was chosen as a winner in the 6th Annual Colorado Composers Concert Competition and was premiered by the Playground Ensemble at the Metropolitan State University of Denver.
 The recording of that premier was also featured in the Playground Ensemble’s e-newsletter.
 The internationally respected Spanish Guitar Centre in Nottingham UK selected one of Jonathan’s editions as their Book of the Week.
 A growing number of distinguished libraries carry his scores including the University of Cincinnati, University of Denver, Oberlin College, Cleveland Institute of Music, Johns Hopkins, San Francisco Conservatory, CU Boulder, Yale University, Cornell University, McGill University (Canada), the Royal College of Music (London), the Library of Congress, and Juilliard.

 Jonathan is proud to be endorsed by Godin Guitars and Steve Clayton Guitar Picks.
 These fine companies also endorse notable musicians like Roger Waters from Pink Floyd (Godin) and Gavin Rossdale of Bush (Steve Clayton Picks).